Claire-Sophie/coding-assignment/README.md

-# How work the code ?
+# How works the code ?

 You need to extract Database.py and TestDatabse.py.
-After, you just nedd to run TestDatabase.py
+After, you just need to run TestDatabase.py

 No package is used.